bhaven123/lemay-ai-assessment-part-2-and-part-3/Step 3/README.md

   git clone repository-url
   ```

-  .
   You can open it using **Visual Studio Code** or any editor of your choice.
 We need to have the Jupyter extension to run the notebook inside an editor.
+Navigate to Step 3 directory.

 - Alternatively, if we already have **jupyterlab** or **jupyter** installed on our system, we can start a terminal in the project directory and run the command

   ```
   jupyter lab or jupyter notebook
   ```

 - In the project folder, we find a **requirements.txt** file.
 We need to have pip3 installed, and we can run the command

   ```